 Sowing lavender seeds depend on the variety you’re growing and climate, basically spring is the best season to start this.
 Although you can sow seeds anytime during the growing season when the temperature ranges from 40 F to 80 F as this is the optimum germination temperature of lavender seeds.

-Seedlings will germinate in two to four weeks after sowing; transplant them in a favorable location in a well drained potting mix using bone meal, lime and compost in equal amount in a total of ½ cup, you can also add sand if your soil is heavy and clay-rich.
+Seedlings will germinate in two to four weeks after sowing; transplant them in a favorable location in a well-drained potting mix using bone meal, lime, and compost in equal amount in a total of ½ cup, you can also add sand if your soil is heavy and clay-rich.
 To read more on how to grow lavender from seeds, read this article.

 Before transplanting, just make 18” mound of soil and plant lavender in it.
-This is the best technique to restrict soggy and water logged soil and to improve air circulation.
+This is the best technique to restrict soggy and waterlogged soil and to improve air circulation.

 Pruning lavender is important to encourage new growth and flowers.
-You should prune it twice in a year: Once in a spring in the beginning of growing season (soft pruning) and once after the end of flowering as well.
+You should prune it twice in a year: Once in a spring at the beginning of growing season (soft pruning) and once after the end of flowering as well.